- Creating the skeleton

 - Rigging the head, ears, and front and hind legs

 - Binding the mesh to the skeleton and painting skin

 (upbeat tune) - [Voiceover] Hi, I'm Jason Baskin, and welcome to Rigging a Quadruped in Maya.
 In this course, we'll rig an entire dog mesh from start to finish.
-We'll begin by creating a virtual armature for the character, positioning joints within the model, so that we can deform the mesh at specific locations.
-Next, we'll create controls for the head, neck, and ears.
-And then we'll move on to the front and hind legs, building controls that will allow the character to plant his feet on the ground when walking and running.
+We'll begin by creating a virtual armiture for the character, positioning joints within the model so that we can deform the mesh at specific locations.
+Next, we'll create controls for the head, neck, and ears, and then we'll move on to the front and hind legs, building controls that will allow the character to plant his feet on the ground when walking and running.

-Then, we'll add some advanced features, including a more elastic back for exaggerated animation poses and dynamic joints to control movement of the collar tag.
+Then, we'll add some advanced features, including a more elastic back for exaggerated animation poses, and dynamic joints to control movement of the collar tag.
 Finally, we'll bind the mesh to the skeleton, and test our character to ensure that it's production ready.
-We'll cover all these topics and more, as we develop this full animal character rig.
-So, let's get started rigging a quadruped in Maya.
+We'll cover all these topics and more as we develop this full animal character rig.
+Let's get started Rigging a Quadruped in Maya.